pvgenuchten/training-gitops-sdi/docs/1-metadata-at-the-source.md

 If you are comfortable with Python, consider to try the following experiment.

 :::{.callout-tip}
-Download a mcf sample [pygeometa repository](https://raw.githubusercontent.com/geopython/pygeometa/refs/heads/master/sample.yml).
-Then open a shell and set up a virtual Python (or COnda) environment, then:
+Download an MCF sample [pygeometa repository](https://raw.githubusercontent.com/geopython/pygeometa/refs/heads/master/sample.yml).
+Then open a shell and set up a virtual Python (or Conda) environment, then:

 ```bash
 pip3 install pygeometa